akmiller01/akmiller01.github.io/_posts/2024-11-12-effective-bert-embedding-pooling-gender.md

 ## Conclusions

-After all of that exploration, we come to the conclusion that the default implementation of [CLS] token pooling is not only the fastest method, but also yields the most accurate result.
+After all of that exploration, we come to the conclusion that the default implementation of [CLS] token pooling is not only the fastest method (trained on a T4 GPU), but also yields the most accurate result.
 It makes sense that performing back propagation over a neural network that connects 393,216 inputs to 2 outputs takes significantly more training time than one that connects 768 to 2, but why did the classifier with more information fail to produce better results?

 At least for the classification of development project text, this tells us that the presence of certain concepts within the text is more important to determining the correct class than the exact position of the concepts within the text.
 When we reshaped the full, unpooled embedding vector into the matrix used for the classifier network, we preserved all of the ordering information: the values from (1, 1) to (1, 768) correspond to the embeddings for the first token from the first batch, (1, 768) to (1, 1536) correspond to the second token from the first batch, etc. The classifier weights connected to the embedding vector for the first token will only lead to an activation when the concept of gender equality occurs at that exact position, rather than anywhere within the text.

 Why does [CLS] pooling slightly out-perform mean pooling?
 It’s because the [CLS] token itself is the result of the self-attention mechanism of BERT’s transformer.
 Where some tokens that might yield extreme results in some of the 768 embedding dimensions that could throw off a mean result, BERT’s transformer has been trained to pay attention to which parts of the sentence are the most meaningful for classifying the text.

+As for max pooling, that method would be even more susceptible to the issue of extreme values that affected mean pooling.
+In theory, if one of the 768 dimensions of BERT aligned well with the concept you're trying to measure, max pooling could be a good way of picking out the strongest signal from your data; but it's clear in the case of gender that the dimensional alignment is not good enough to overcome the issues caused by amplifying extreme embedding values.